-I hereby certify that a copy of the foregoing Notice of Appeal of the Office of the Ohio Consumers' Counsel was served upon the Chairman of the Public Utilities Commission of Ohio by leaving a copy at the office of the Chairman in Columbus and upon all parties of record by hand-delivery or regular U.S. Mail this 16th day of September 2008.
+I hereby certify that a copy of the foregoing Notice of Appeal of Ohio Partners for Affordable Energy was served upon the Chairman of the Public Utilities Commission of Ohio by leaving a copy at the office of the Chairman in Columbus and upon all parties to the proceeding pursuant to R.C. §4903.13 by hand delivery or regular U. S. Mail this 19th day of September 2008.